 Although not a recognised medical condition, ‘man flu’ occurs when a man experiences flu-like symptoms of variable severity.
-Those immune from man flu – predominantly women, but also men of strong constitution – often cast doubt on the condition’s validity.
-The ‘doubters’ claim Man Flu is merely an exaggerated common cold or entirely psychosomatic.
+Those immune from man flu symptoms – predominantly women, but also men of strong constitution – often cast doubt on the condition’s validity.
+The ‘doubters’ claim Man Flu, and the associated symptoms, are merely an exaggerated common cold or entirely psychosomatic.

 So, is man flu real?
 And what should you do if you catch it?